WhitelistVideo

 High-Risk vs. Low-Risk Activities

-• YouTube rabbit holes leading to inappropriate content
+• YouTube rabbit holes that lead to extremist or inappropriate content.

-• Accidental exposure to violent or sexual material
+• Accidental exposure to violence or sexual material.

 The WhitelistVideo Approach